naveed13/Voodoo/README.md

 14. Added evenlistener to JS and buttons to html.
 15.Feb 11 2015
 16. cretaed a new branch "events" off my repositary "vodoo" and will be pushing changes on branch creating MR to myself.
+17. made changes to JS to display tables horiontally.
+18. Added css to style the table
+19. Added 6 animations
+20. Feb 14 2015